Leg Pads

 I have to say that I am the first to say nothing to my teamates when it actualy hurts like a beast but when it dont hurt at all i do find myself going "oww".

-But hey I am thinking shorts i wear and a box (I dont care what anyone says, No box is just plain dumbass) and gloves, helmet and chest plate is all form now on in games at least (maybe not in practice tho )
+But hey I am thinking shorts i wear and a box (I dont care what anyone says, No box is just plain dumbass) and gloves, helmet and chest plate is all form now on in games at least (maybe not in practice tho :oops: )

 Swansea Hawks Goalie